 Membership Function Types:

-Triangular: This is characterized by one peak which rises and falls in a linear fashion.
+- Triangular: This is characterized by one peak which rises and falls linearly.

 Fuzzification

 Fuzzification can be defined as the reverse process from crisp inputs to linguistic values that are processed through a fuzzy logic system.
-This is done by first sufficiently dividing crisp values that into certain fuzzy sets by a membership function.
+This is done by first sufficiently dividing crisp values into certain fuzzy sets by a membership function.

 Inference Mechanisms